nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 **The frustration is real**: No hot reloading, no easy debugging, constant container management.

+### Why No Hot Reload in Manual Setup?

+The manual Docker network setup has a critical limitation: **no volume mounts between your host machine and containers**.

+**What this means:**
+- Your code changes stay on your host machine
+- The container runs the code that was copied during `docker build`
+- The running container has no knowledge of your file changes

+**For both API and Client**: To see any code changes, you must stop, remove, rebuild, and restart containers - that's why you need those 10 commands every time!

 ## Enter Docker Compose

 Docker Compose is about to transform your development experience from frustrating to delightful.
 Instead of managing individual containers with lengthy commands, you'll define your entire multi-container application in a single YAML file and control everything with simple commands.